llniu/pQTL_HolbaekStudy/README.md

 ## Disclaimer

-The complete genotype-, proteomics- and clinical data are available from the authors upon reasonable request.
+Complete individual level genotype-, proteomics- and clinical data cannot be made publicly available due to GDPR governance, but GWAS summary statistics and searchable results are available.
+For individual level data access please refer to data availability section of the published manuscript.

 ## Summary of the study
 ![alt text](Images/Study_overview.jpg)